What is a challenger brand?

 Think of Warby Parker challenging overpriced designer eyewear, for example, or Ella’s Kitchen in the UK challenging childhood obesity.
 Being a challenger brand today is less about business enmity, and more about an often mission-driven desire to progress the category in some way in the customer’s favour.

-1. State of Market
+1. State of market

 Challengers are by definition not the number one brands, nor are they niche.

-2. State of Mind
+2. State of mind

 This is what really characterizes challenger brands - being number two (or number six or eighteen) is at some level simply an accident of birth.
 Challenger brands have a mind-set that encompass two key differentiators:

-- Business ambitions that exceed their conventional resources.
+Ambitions that exceed their conventional marketing resources.

-3. Rate of Success
+3. Rate of success

 Challenger brands enjoy significant and sustained growth through their marketing actions.
 This is not to say that they are still and always growing, but that there is a period of their life from which to learn from.